JesterCharles/game-site-activity/README.md

 ![](https://camo.githubusercontent.com/740090318a163e524de00a2260b8a030851392bc2849c6d6eb5665ded1246100/68747470733a2f2f692e696d6775722e636f6d2f7262713534576e2e676966)

 The Tic-Tac-Toe game should allow two players to take turns marking 'X' or 'O' in a 3x3 grid, trying to connect three of their marks in a row.
-It will contain the following features:
+It will contain the following required features:

 - Keep track of whose turn it is, with 'X' starting first
 - Win-Lose-Tie Detection